-This Official Statement is provided for the purpose of setting forth information concerning the Vermont Municipal Bond Bank (d/b/a the Vermont Bond Bank) (the "Bond Bank") in connection with the sale of \$15,890,000 2020 Series 2 Bonds (Local Investment Bonds) (the "Bonds").
+This Official Statement is provided for the purpose of setting forth information concerning the Vermont Municipal Bond Bank (d/b/a the Vermont Bond Bank) (the "Bond Bank") in connection with the sale of the 2021 Series 3 Bonds (Local Investment Bonds) (the "2021 Series 3 Bonds") and the 2021 Series 4 Refunding Bonds (the "2021 Series 4 Bonds" and together with the 2021 Series 3 Bonds, the "Bonds").
 The Bonds are issued pursuant to the Vermont Bond Bank Law, being Public Act No. 216 of the Laws of Vermont of the 1969 Adjourned Session of the Vermont General Assembly, as amended (the "Act").

-The Bonds are to be issued under and are to be secured by the Bank's General Bond Resolution adopted on May 3, 1988 (the "General Resolution") and the Series Resolution authorizing the issuance of the Bonds adopted on June 25, 2020 (the "Series Resolution" and together with the General Resolution, the "Resolution").
+The Bonds are to be issued under and are to be secured by the Bank's General Bond Resolution adopted on May 3, 1988 (the "General Resolution") and, for the 2021 Series 3 Bonds, the Series Resolution authorizing the issuance of the 2021 Series 3 Bonds adopted on June 30, 2021 (the "2021 Series 3 Resolution") and, for the 2021 Series 4 Bonds, the Series Resolution authorizing the issuance of the 2021 Series 4 Bonds, the Series 4 Resolution" and together with the 2021 Series 3 Resolution, the "Series Resolutions" and collectively with the General Resolution, the "Resolution").